Updated on July 14th, 2022

-Starting college can be a bit scary.
-Many students only have a general idea of what their lives will be like once they head to campus.
+Starting college can be a bit scary without advice for college freshman.
+Many students only have a general idea of what their lives will be like once they head to a college campus themselves.
 That’s why advice for incoming college freshmen is so important.

-By digging into the right tips for freshmen in college, your student can be prepared for both the expected and unexpected.
+By digging into the right college tips for freshmen in their first year of college, your student can be prepared for both the expected and unexpected.
 It gives them a solid foundation, ensuring they aren’t caught off-guard once they move into their dorm room.

 To make learning about incoming college freshman advice easier, we’ve compiled a list of the best tips around.
 If your student wants to figure out how to prepare for freshman year of college, here’s what they need to know.